VIY brings Dulux Colour of the Year 2026 to life across three community projects

 Together, the team built raised planters, installed new ramps, added a tool shed, and created a summerhouse-style shelter, painted with Cuprinol spring shades, making the area fit for outdoor learning, socialising and community use all year round.

-New projects coming soon in England and Northern Ireland, thanks to Awards for All support.
+Our projects in England and Northern Ireland have now been completed, thanks to support from Awards for All.

-In Worcester, we’ll be working at St Paul’s Hostel, improving facilities for people experiencing homelessness.
-Talk to owen@teamviy.com about this project.
+• In Worcester, we worked at St Paul’s Hostel, improving facilities for people experiencing homelessness.

-And in Belfast, we’ll be teaming up with St Peter’s Immaculata Youth Centre, where local young people will help to upgrade their community space.
-Talk to owen@teamviy.com about this project.
+• In Belfast, we teamed up with St Peter’s Immaculata Youth Centre, where local young people helped to upgrade their community space.

 These projects bring together everything VIY is about – giving young people a chance to build confidence and skills, while making a real difference in their communities.